Sh3llmask/osiris/README.md

 Usage:

-	python ./osiris.py <target> [Parameters]
+	python ./osiris.py -u <target> [options]

-	-S [--stealth : Preform a stealth scan]
-	-a [--auto : Standard parameter to scan and find vulnerabilities] -f [ -f (path) : Specify a path for the output file.
-The default directory is: /output/] -r [--reverse : Take a hostname as a target]
-	-b [Scan the network to find devices]
+	-u or --host <target>	IP or domain of the target to scan -b or --brute		Enables the brute force // Not working yet -f or --output <path>	Specify the output file // Not working yet -r or --reverse		Converts the hostname to IPv4 format (This is going to be changed) -h or --help		Show info about osiris
+	--version		Prints the version of osiris

 	Example of usage:

 		- Execute osiris and change the output file:

-		> python ./osiris.py 192.168.1.1 -f
+		> python ./osiris.py -u 192.168.1.1 -f /tmp/192.168.1.1-scan.txt

 		- Execute osiris and scans from host 5 to host 100:

-		> python ./osiris.py 192.168.1.5/100
+		> python ./osiris.py -u 192.168.1.5/100 (You may have some problems on version 0.2 with this)

 		- Execute osiris with a domain name

-		> python ./osiris.py http://www.facebook.com/ -r
+		> python ./osiris.py -u http://www.facebook.com/ -r

 Requeriments:

 	Osiris only working on Windows and Linux
-	You'll need to have python installed to run this tool
+	You'll need to have python2.7 installed to run this tool

 Autor:

-	You can contact with me through email: m3isterlinux@protonmail.com You can follow me on twitter as @linuxm3ister
+	You can contact with me through email: meisterlinux@protonmail.com You can follow me on twitter as @linuxm3ister

 [!]
 Happy Hunting boyz [!]